-The Coastal Conservation League is working within our community to reduce plastic pollution in the Charleston region.
+The Coastal Conservation League is working within our community to reduce plastic pollution in the Charleston region, where our state’s first single-use bag ban at point of sale was adopted in 2015 by the Isle of Palms.

-Recent studies in Charleston waters reveal the presence of microfibers in a variety of marine life, including oysters, one of Charleston’s signature seafood items.
-It is estimated that seven tons of microplastics are currently in our harbor.
+Recent studies in Charleston waters reveal the presence of microfibers in a variety of our marine life, including oysters, one of Charleston’s signature seafood items.
+It is estimated that seven tons of microplastics are currently in our very own Charleston Harbor.

 City of Charleston